IntentArchitect/Docs/articles/application-development/development-environment/intent-in-the-development-environment.md

 ### Application Metadata folder

-This Folder contains all the Metadata described in the installed `Designer`s, for example let's say you have the following 3 designers installed:=
+This Folder contains all the Metadata described in the installed `Designer`s, for example let's say you have the following 3 designers installed:

 * Domain Designer
 * Services Designer